 Plaquenil (hydroxychloroquine screening)

 We offer full ocular screening service in accordance with the latest guidelines published by Royal College of Ophthalmologists in 2018.
-These guidnlines also state that hydroxycholoquine screening should be done by or under direct supervision of an ophthalmologist, rather than by independently practicing optometrists.
+These guidelines also state that hydroxychloroquine screening should be done by or under direct supervision of an ophthalmologist, rather than by independently practicing optometrists.